 A grade report, transcript, or diploma shall not be released until a student has made restitution for damages assessed as a result of losing or damaging school materials or equipment.
 If a student has transferred to another school district that has requested the student's records, but that student has an outstanding fee or fine, only records pertaining to the student's academic performance, special placement, immunization history and discipline actions shall be sent to the enrolling school.
 The content of those records shall be communicated to the enrolling district within two school days and copies of the records shall be sent as soon as possible.
 The official transcript will not be sent until the outstanding fee or fine is discharged.
 The enrolling school shall be notified that the official transcript is being withheld due to an unpaid fee or fine.
+However, for students who meet the definition of homeless, the district will make all the student's records readily available to the enrolling school regardless of outstanding fees or fines.

 The superintendent shall establish procedures governing the content, management and control of student records.

 Student records shall be managed by the records custodian in the following manner.